Abstract

 Fig. 3: Trait associations in cellular subpopulations.

-ad, Overrepresentation (hypergeometric test) within each sub-cluster of cells isolated from individuals with varying amyloid levels (a), Braak stage (braaksc) (b), cognitive status at time of death (cogdx, 1 = no impairment; 4 = impairment) (c), and sex (d).
+a–d, Overrepresentation (hypergeometric test) within each sub-cluster of cells isolated from individuals with varying amyloid levels (a), Braak stage (braaksc) (b), cognitive status at time of death (cogdx, 1 = no impairment; 4 = impairment) (c), and sex (d).
 Only significant associations after FDR correction over all variables and subpopulations are displayed. e, Fraction of cells in each sub-cluster. f, Quantitative enrichment of clinico-pathological features across sub-clusters for: global AD-pathology burden, neurofibrillary tangle burden; neuritic plaque count, overall amyloid level, and global cognitive function (global_cogn); z-scores were estimated using resampling.
 The size of the squares is proportional to the numeric entry. g, Immunohistochemistry with anti-OLIG2 (red) and anti-CRYAB (green) antibodies in the white matter of Brodmann area 10 of a no-pathology and an AD-pathology individual (scale bars (top left, white), 10 μm).
 The experiment was performed once. h, Similar to g, for anti-OLIG2 (red) and anti-QDPR (green).
 The experiment was performed once.

 Fig. 4: Sex-specific differential response to AD pathology.